 Haba-hot with an earthy sweetness…

 Here’s the fun of hot sauce – there are so many ways to tweak their flavors.
 You can pair sweet to sweet like this mango habanero hot sauce doubling down on citrusy flavors.
 Or you can combine contrasting flavors.
-Habaneros and garlic are just that.
-Sure garlic is often a part of hot sauces of all kinds, but here there’s fewer sweet things in-between it and the pepper star.
-There’s only carrots for a little natural earthy sweetness.
+Habanero peppers and garlic are just that.
+Sure garlic is often a part of hot sauces of all kinds, but here in this garlic habanero hot sauce there are fewer sweet things in-between it and the pepper star.
+There are only carrots for a little natural earthy sweetness.
 The result is a biting sauce – plenty of heat, lightly sweet, with a pungent bite.

 If it’s not sweet enough, add some sugar to the sauce or you could opt for a sweet fruit like mango or pineapple added to the recipe.
 Remember, this is a hot sauce, so tweak away!

 - 2 carrots chopped

 - 1 1/2 limes juiced

 - 3 tablespoons white vinegar